theaog/spirit/README.md

 ```
 >*Spirit can self-upgrade only on amd64 aka x86-64 for now. [`donate to speed things up`](#monero-xmr-thank-you)

-** We recommend you upgrade daily, as we push changes and bug fixes very frequently.
+** Try to Upgrade daily, as we push new features and bug fixes very frequently.
-*** If you need spirit for another CPU architecture, contact us.
+*** If you need spirit for another CPU architecture like aarch64, mips, ..., just ask.

 ## Spirit Pro
-You can buy a Spirit Pro license directly from the CLI `./spirit buy` and help support our development and server costs.
+Buy a Spirit Pro license directly from the CLI `./spirit buy`
+Every license helps support our development and server costs.
 Licensing information can be found running `./spirit pro --info`.

-If you want to try a Pro feature, reach back to us and ask for a free Pro license trial.
+If you want to try a Pro feature, ask for a free Pro trial license.

 # Support the Develpoment of the Spirit toolkit!
 ## Monero (XMR) thank you! (our favorite)